 Mrs. Diaz received her Bachelor of Arts (B.A.), with honors, from the University of Florida, and her Juris Doctor, cum laude, from the University of Miami School of Law.

 Mrs. Diaz has been admitted to practice law as a member of the Florida Bar by the Florida Supreme Court.
 Mrs. Diaz is also admitted to practice in federal court by the United States District Courts of the Northern, Middle, and Southern Districts of Florida.
 She is an active member of the American Immigration Lawyers Association, having served on the U.S. Customs and Border Protection Liaison Committee and the American Immigration Counsel Committee.
-Mrs. Diaz is also a member of the Broward County Christian Lawyers Association.
+Mrs. Diaz is also a member of the Broward County Christian Lawyers Association and the Broward County Hispanic Bar Association.

 Mrs. Diaz is fluent in Spanish, English and has working knowledge of Portuguese.